CIRCL/douglas-quaid/README.md

 ## Getting Started

-* Review existing algorithms, techniques and libraries for calculating distances between images, State Of The Art : [MarkDown](./SOTA/SOTA.md) | [PDF version](./SOTA/SOTA.pdf)
+* Review of existing algorithms, techniques and libraries for calculating distances between images, State Of The Art : [MarkDown](./SOTA/SOTA.md) | [PDF version](./SOTA/SOTA.pdf)

 ### Questions
-- Do we want to a YES/NO algorithms output, which may not deliver any results, or do we want a "top N" algorithm, who's trying to match the best pictures he has ?
+- **_Do we want to a "YES they are the same"/"NO they're not" algorithms output, which can deliver an empty set of results (threeshold at some point) OR  do we want a "top N" algorithm, who's trying to match the best pictures he has ? (ranking algorithm)_**
-First case require some kind of threeshold at some point.
-Second case is just a ranking algorithm.

 Depends on the usecase.
-MISP would need a certain clear correlation for automation, whereas other application may only be a "best match" output.
+MISP would need a certain clear correlation for automation.
+The "best match" output is mainly useful for quality evaluation of different algorithms.
+However some application could use it as a production output.

+The final goal of this library is to map all matches into one of the three categories : Accepted pictures, To-review pictures, and Rejected pictures.
+Therefore, the goal will be to reduce the "to review" category to diminish needed human labor to edgy cases only.

-- Is it a similarity search (global picture, then), an object search (1 object -> Where whitin a scene, OR one Scene -> Many objects -> Where each is within other Scene ?)
+- **_Is it about a similarity search (global picture matching) or an object search (1 object -> Where is it within a scene OR one Scene -> Many objects -> Where each object is within other Scene ?)_**

 For a first iteration, we are focusing on picture-to-picture matching.
 Given problems we will face and usecases we will add, the project may be extended to object to picture matching.
+However, matching principles are quite similar, and the extension may be trivial.

+- **_Can I use the library in the current state for production ?_**

+Not now.
+The library has for now no "core element" that you can atomically use in your own software.
+The library is for now mainly a testbench to evaluate algorithms on your own dataset.

 ### Prerequisites

+See requirements.txt

 (...)